Firas-Zarai/Semantic-Similarity-Scoring-System/README.md

 # Semantic-Similarity-Scoring-System

---> you can use Semantic Similarity Notebook for Data exploration.
+--> you can use Semantic Similarity jupyter notebook for Data exploration.

 --> to get a cleaned vesrion of the data you can use Semantic Similarity Notebook.